microsoft/coyote/README.md

 ![Build and Test CI](https://github.com/microsoft/coyote/actions/workflows/test-coyote.yml/badge.svg?branch=main)
 ![CodeQL](https://github.com/microsoft/coyote/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)

-*- Note that Coyote is an open-source project that is provided "as-is".
-We are not able to provide any formal support. -*

 Coyote is a cross-platform library and tool for testing concurrent C# code and deterministically reproducing bugs.

 Using Coyote, you can easily test the *concurrency* and other *nondeterminism* in your C# code, by